 The process of qualifying for one of both of these types of benefits can be daunting, filled with legal jargon and a mountain of paperwork.
-Working with a disability attorney is often a good way to reduce the stress of the process – and to increase the likelihood of a successful disability claim.
-This presents many people with a new dilemma: how do I choose a good disability lawyer?
+Working with a social security disability lawyer is often a good way to reduce the stress of the process – and to increase the likelihood of a successful SSDI or SSI disability claim.
+This presents many people with a new dilemma: how do I choose a good social security disability lawyer.

 While you are not required to have a lawyer or advocate to file an SSDI or SSI application, it can be incredibly helpful.
 If you do choose to work with a Social Security disability attorney, there are certain things that you should look for to know that you are getting someone who will help you achieve the best possible result for your case.